 On one of our slightly more leisurely days in Paris, my husband and I decided to explore a few of the Grands Boulevards, or covered galleries between the 9th and 2nd arrondissments.
 We were poking around Passage Jouffroy specifically when we both decided we were peckish.
 As it happened, we walked out onto the street and I saw the strangest sight: a restaurant facade that reminded me of a Victorian-style train car protruding out onto the sidewalk at the end of the gallery!

 The name of the restaurant is, appropriately, the Victoria Station Restaurant.
 It looked so interesting we decided we had to try it out for lunch.
 After all, the Vytopna train restaurant in Prague had amazing food, so maybe this train-themed restaurant did too!

 The menu leans heavily toward Italian fare, such as pizza and pastas:

 The meals themselves were just the right size for lunch portions.
 I loves me some carbs!

 The food was quite good.
 Mark really enjoyed the calzone, which actually had a raw egg in it!
 You’d never catch me eating that, but he insisted that it was one of the best meals of the trip.
 I felt the same way about my spaghetti.
 The chef was very generous with the ground beef in my bolognese, and the seasonings were just right.

-This was definitely one of our favourite meals of the trip, and we would highly recommend them, at least for lunch.
-The restaurant address is 11 Boulevard Montmartre, but it’s easy to spot, as it’s directly across the street from Musee Grevin.
-And it’s the one that looks like a train car. 🙂
+Eating at the Victoria Station Restaurant was definitely one of our favourite meals of the trip.
+We would highly recommend giving it a try, at least for lunch.
+The restaurant is easy to spot, as it’s directly across the street from Musee Grevin.
+And of course, it’s the one that looks just like a Victorian-era train car. 🙂